 Ways to reduce the cost of private health insurance cover

-While private health insurance can be expensive, there are a few ways that you can reduce the cost of your monthly premiums:
+Private health insurance can be expensive, but there are a few ways that you might be able to reduce the cost of your monthly premiums:

 1. Opt for a bigger excess